ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 The Atmega32U4 i used is a Pro Micro, often from SpakFun or similiar brands.
 In my case i used pin 2 - 5.
 You can see at the bottom of the picture TX0 RX1 GND GND  (2 3 4 5 6 7.....) <- thats wehre we connect the resistors and optocouplers.
-On following Picture i marked the points wehre you can solder an USB port if you're not a fan of lot of plugs in your projects
+On following Picture i marked the points wehre you can solder an USB port if you're not a fan of lot of plugs in your projects.

 - Pro Micro with 32U4 chip